tustnexus/Grades6th7th8th-FictionReadingList/Grade6.md

 HOLES Lovis Sachar

-→Adventure comedy
+\* Adventure comedy

-→ Hole-arious!
+\* Hole-arious!

-→ An unusual juvenile detention camp makes kids go into the desert and dig holes all day to teach them a lesson....
+\* An unusual juvenile detention camp makes kids go into the desert and dig holes all day to teach them a lesson....
 Seems useless, but one of them realizes that they're really digging for treasure!

 ECHO

 Pam Muñoz Ryan

-→ Multilayered drama
+\* Multilayered drama

-→Powerful
+\* Powerful

-→Five stories link characters across two continents and show how music can overcome great fear and prejudice.
+\* Five stories link characters across two continents and show how music can overcome great fear and prejudice.

 THE CITY OF EMBER Jeanne DuPrau

 THE WEE FREE MEN Terry Pratchett

-→Funny fantasy
+\* Funny fantasy

-→Head-buttingly awesome
+\* Head-buttingly awesome

-→A witch-in-training has to protect her home from the monsters of Fairyland with nothing but a frying pan and the help of a zany bunch of six-Inch-tall blue wild men.
+\* A witch-in-training has to protect her home from the monsters of Fairyland with nothing but a frying pan and the help of a zany bunch of six-Inch-tall blue wild men.

 THE WEE